rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 A brother offended is more unyielding than a strong city, and quarreling is like the bars of a castle. ^1819

-From the fruit of a man’s mouth his stomach is satisfied; he is satisfied by the yield of his lips. ^1820
+From the fruit of a man's mouth his stomach is satisfied; he is satisfied by the yield of his lips. ^1820

 Death and life are in the power of the tongue, and those who love it will eat its fruits. ^1821

-He who finds a wife finds a good thing and obtains favor from the Lord. ^1822
+He who finds a wife finds a good thing and obtains favor from the LORD. ^1822

 The poor use entreaties, but the rich answer roughly. ^1823

 A man of many companions may come to ruin, but there is a friend who sticks closer than a brother. ^1824

 Better is a poor person who walks in his integrity than one who is crooked in speech and is a fool. ^1901

 Desire without knowledge is not good, and whoever makes haste with his feet misses his way. ^1902

-When a man’s folly brings his way to ruin, his heart rages against the Lord. ^1903
+When a man's folly brings his way to ruin, his heart rages against the LORD. ^1903

 Wealth brings many new friends, but a poor man is deserted by his friend. ^1904